jm786/SpoofMaterials/README.md

 	* When login attempted with pre-identified users, void network connection

 Run setup script.
-Fix interface in main() function depending on configuration.
 Update iptables for host output UDP if necessary.
 `supervisorctl status`
 Use `supervisorctl start spoofspotter` if necessary.